decorde18/hsAppv2/What's Next.md

 - create add another on create events, players, games
 - update schools with new classifications and districts
 - add new locations to create game, new school
+- Stats- add to playerIniv Pages
+- PlayerRow, create universal file based on columns

 ## TODO NEXT !

+- switch all Select to new React-Select?
 - calendar funtionality - set start and end date - advance months, etc
 - delete parent, delete person too? - same with player, etc
 - go through gk subs and inlude true value on DB